 A psychiatrist from the Center for Anxiety and Traumatic Stress Disorders, Dr. Elizabeth Hoge, found throughout her studies that participating in a mindfulness-based stress reduction program helped squash anxiety symptoms for people generalized anxiety disorder.

-Interestingly enough, the benefits aren’t limited to just those with generalized anxiety disorder.
-In fact, anyone can start reducing anxiety with meditation, as another study showed that almost 100% of people who participated and completed a 10-week mindfulness-based meditation reported experience a significant decrease in both physical and emotional symptoms of anxiety, such as distress.
+Plus, studies show that almost 100% of people experience less anxiety after mindfulness meditation program.
+One study even showed that almost everyone who participated and completed a 10-week mindfulness-based meditation reported experience a significant decrease in both physical and emotional symptoms of anxiety.
 They also reported having a greater sense of optimism, well-being and feelings of control.
+You can get started right now and receive access to hundreds of mindful-based meditations with The Mindfulness App.

 There’s one common denominator in all of these studies proving meditation can reduce anxiety, and that is the type of anxiety meditation you use.
-While there are various forms out there, all of which are incredibly beneficial for your physical, emotional and mental health, these studies specifically mentioned mindfulness meditation.
+While there are various forms out there, all of which are incredibly beneficial for your physical, emotional and mental health, these studies specifically mentioned mindfulness meditation.Â

 What is mindfulness meditation?